deluca-4139/CH-Song-Exchanger/README.md

 #### TODOs

-* Implement Unix path support.
-At the moment, CH-X only uses Windows pathing (i.e. backslashes instead of forward), so only Windows systems are supported.
+* ~~Implement Unix path support.
+At the moment, CH-X only uses Windows pathing (i.e. backslashes instead of forward), so only Windows systems are supported.~~ **Support for Mac/Linux systems has been implemented and is currently in alpha testing.
+Please download the latest pre-release if you want to help test it!**
 * Allow for custom port usage.
 * Allow for archive-only usage; this would make it so that if you didn't have a super stable internet connection, you could tick a box and have CH-X zip up all the songs your friend wanted, and then upload the archive yourself to an external file storage service.
 * Continue to revamp UI.